KTisKIM/csci_6221/README.md

   - [x] Exit game button
   - [x] Different difficulty levels and different maps
 - [x] Game pause and display when press a key
-- [ ] Display a table of history scores